CIBC-Internal/python/Doc/library/functions.rst

    or ``2`` (docstrings are removed too).

-   This function raises :exc:`SyntaxError` if the compiled source is invalid, and :exc:`TypeError` if the source contains null bytes.
+   This function raises :exc:`SyntaxError` if the compiled source is invalid, and :exc:`ValueError` if the source contains null bytes.

    If you want to parse Python code into its AST representation, see :func:`ast.parse`.